cbeauhilton/beauhilton.com/site/colophon.md

 When it's ready to go live,
 I use an alias called `glazy`: `git add . && git commit -m "update" && git push`.
-This will trigger the pre-commit hook, which rebuilds the site again and activates rsync, before pushing the source files to GitHub and my git server.
+This will trigger the pre-commit hook, which rebuilds the site again and activates rsync to send the built site to the web server, before pushing the source files to
+GitHub and my git server.